lmfit/lmfit-py/_sources/parameters.txt

 =============================================================

-As described above, there are several practical challenges in doing least-squares fit with the traditional implementation (Fortran, scipy.optimize.leastsq, and most other) in which a list of fitting variables to the function to be minimized.
+As described above, there are several practical challenges in doing least-squares fits and other optimizations with the traditional implementation (Fortran, scipy.optimize.leastsq, and most other) in which a list of fitting variables to the function to be minimized.
 These challenges include:

   a) The user has to keep track of the order of the variables, and their
      meaning -- vars[2] is the frequency, and so on.